 Drinking water also regulates body temperature, boosts skin health, and delivers oxygen throughout the body.
 By staying hydrated, nutrients are transported and give the body energy to keep going during a workout.

 It is critical to speak with your medical professional to ensure you are getting the proper amount of water for yourself per your body type.
 Recommended water intake can vary based on your body composition, weight, medical needs, and so much more.

 Pro-tip: While sports drinks are a good way to stay hydrated and replace electrolytes, it’s important to balance them out with water since they can be packed full of sugar.
 If you have trouble remembering to stop and take a water break, set a reminder on your mobile device or exercise with a friend so you can hold each other accountable.
 If you simply don’t love water, hydrate with infused water that’s free from sugar and preservatives.

-If you have trouble drinking water, consider following some of these tips to help your body stay hydrated!
+If you have to trouble drinking water, consider following some of these tips to help your body stay hydrated!